hannesmannerheim/neo-quitter/README.md

 About
 -----

 Neo Quitter is based Neo, the standard theme for GNU Social.
+This branch only works with GNU social 1.1.1!

 Setup